How to File a Car Insurance Claim

 If you’ve properly documented the accident, this step will be easy.
 Simply collect the evidence and paperwork required by the insurance company.
 This will comprise of all the details regarding the accident, including any pictures you have taken, accident reports, witness statements, and details of the other vehicles involved to help support your claim.
 Without it, the insurance company will not be able to paint a full and accurate picture of what happened.

 Once the insurance company has the documents, they will review your policy and let you know if you can make a claim.
 If they decide that they can pay your claim based on your contract, a dedicated advisor will walk you through all the next steps and keep you up to date with the latest information regarding the status of your claim.

 If your claim is denied, not all is lost.
 All insurers have a dispute resolution process.
 Serious matters can also be directed to a lawyer for settlement.

-It’s easy to file a claim but it’s not as simple when you need to negotiate with your insurance provider.
+It’s easy to file a claim, sure, but it’s not so simple when you need to negotiate with your insurance provider.
 Working with an insurance broker has many perks, and one of these is filing your claims and negotiating on your behalf.
 Talk to us today to learn about all the benefits our insurance broker team can offer you.